Ireland budget: Tax hikes and spending cuts expected

 "I think that's why we don't have anger on the streets.
 People are trying to get back to work.

 "I think Irish people generally are very optimistic people.
-On the whole, I think they look for the positives in life."'A little tenderness'
+On the whole, I think they look for the positives in life."

 Such optimism might prove well founded as some say there is light at the end of Ireland's dark economic tunnel.